BCWResearch/hashport-framework/packages/react-client/README.md

 ### Polyfills

 Libraries like Hashconnect and RainbowKit rely on a few node-specific packages.
 Refer to [RainbowKit's documentation](https://www.rainbowkit.com/docs/installation#additional-build-tooling-setup) to learn about whether or not you need to include polyfills and how to do so.

-###
+You can also refer to the [Vite example](./examples/vite-example/) in the [`examples`] directory for a minimal example.